Zeh-Eox/Zeh-Eox/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning php framework Laravel
 - 💞️ I’m looking to collaborate on React/Next - Laravel projects
-- 📫 How to reach me : arnoldcnv99@gmail.com
+- 📫 How to reach me : arnoldconv@proton.me

 <!---
 Zeh-Eox/Zeh-Eox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.